 The Kneehill County Agriculture Service Board is committed to preserving and protecting our land, water, and ecosystems through various land care programs.
 Each program targets a specific land care issue and provides various solutions through consultation, funding, and network connections.
 The Kneehill County ASB also works with various organizations that together strive to improve environmental stewardship and sustainability.

 In an effort to improve and protect water quality within Kneehill County and for those downstream, the Kneehill County ASB has developed a program, for repairing and/or enhancing riparian areas and seasonal water-ways.
 These areas have a substantial impact on water quality and by establishing grassed buffer zones and restricting livestock access to less sensitive times of the year we can enhance their natural ability to reduce flooding and erosion and increase nutrient and toxin filtration.

 The Riparian Restoration Program is funded through the ASB Environmental Funding Stream Grant from Alberta Agriculture & Rural Development.
 Through this program producers, upon project approval by ASB staff, will be able to receive enough certified grass seed mix to complete their project for FREE.
-Participants are also eligible for 75% of the costs of other enhancement supplies, for a maximum of $2000.00.
+Participants are also eligible for 75% of the costs of other enhancement supplies such as fencing or woody vegetation, up to a maximum of $2000.

 For Land Care Program information, please contact: 403-443-5541